NCAR/chromag-pipeline/INSTALLATION.rst

 The sources for the ChroMag pipeline can be downloaded from the `Github repo`_.

-You can clone the public repository using HTTPS or SSH:
+You can clone the public repository using your choice of HTTPS (password) or SSH (key):

 .. code-block:: console